thomas-mauran/LinkedOut/docs/micro-service-architecture.md

 The service uses a Postgres database to store its data.

+### Notification Service

+The Notification Service is responsible for storing and sending notifications to the users.

+### Message Service

+The Message Service is here to manage communications between seasonal workers and employers, allowing them to chat using instant messaging.

+This service will have persistent storage provided by a Postgres database.

 ### Employer Service

 The Employer Service represents the external software that employers uses to manage their job offers.